Mack TerraPro: Refuse

 Front loaders drive directly up to a container.
 A boom goes from the body over and then down in front of, the cab.
 As the truck moves forward slowly two forks pick up the container.
 The container is then lifted up and over the cab to be dumped into a hopper on the top of the body.
 Front loaders are used for commercial pickup.

 Side loaders drive next to bins placed on the curb.
 Most have a way to self-load from bins.
 Some have a low hopper between the cab and body.
 Others have an arm that picks up the bin, raises it up along the side of the body, then dumps it in a hopper on the top of the body.
 Side loaders are used for residential curb-side pickup.
 They have additional right (curb) side driving controls.

 Rear loaders have a large hopper on the rear end.
 Typically a rear crew can load loose material, bins with assist, oversize pieces, and small containers.
 They are used for residential and light commercial pickup in congested cities.

 Roll-off container trucks have a container that is raised in the front and slides off the back of the truck onto the ground.
 When a loaded box is carried it can be unloaded like a dump truck.
 They commonly haul construction debris but refuse containers are also left at commercial sites.
 TerraPros are sometimes used in congested cities when extreme maneuverability is required.

 Construction

 Concrete pumps have a multi-stage folding boom pivoted near the center of the truck and a hopper at the rear to load the pump.
 The pump itself is the load and the truck always operates at maximum weight.
 In transit the boom is folded front to rear.
 In use the pump uses outriggers and the boom unfolds forward over the cab or to either side.
 Large pumps can have multiple extra axles.

 Concrete conveyors have a telescopic conveyor belt.
 They do similar work to a pump but are limited and rarely as heavy as a pump.

 Other uses

 Custom models for limited production are available but the cab-over-engine type has limited applications in the United States.
-The Massachusetts Bay Transportation Authority in Boston has two and three axle snowplow models.
+The Massachusetts Bay Transportation Authority in Boston and the Metropolitan Transportation Authority in New York have two and three axle snowplow models.